skhiggins/R_guide/README.md

   ```

 * Use `modelsummary` for formatting tables.
-  * To use `modelsummary` w/ fixed effects regressions: `fixest` creates models of the class `fixest`; in order for `modelsummary` to extract coefficients from those models, include the following code in any script where you are using both `modelsummary` and `fixest`:
+  * To use `modelsummary` with fixed effects regressions: `fixest` creates models of the class `fixest`; in order for `modelsummary` to extract coefficients from those models, include the following code in any script where you are using both `modelsummary` and `fixest`:
   ```r
   glance_custom.fixest <- function(x) {
     out <- tibble::tibble(.rows = 1)